Do you love Kielbasa? If yes, do you know how to cook fresh Kielbasa correctly?

 – By Grilling

-Grilling is the traditional cooking method for a Kielbasa, so if you want to remain as native as possible to this cuisine, this is the best method for you.
+Grilling is the traditional cooking method for a Kielbasa, so if you want to remain as true as possible to this cuisine, this is the best method for doing so.

 Step 1.
 Fire the grill to medium heat and use a paper towel to apply the oil to the grill bars.